CORRESPONDENCE CARDS & CUSTOM NOTE CARDS

 We make the distinction between traditional correspondence cards and note cards since the latter tend to be more decorative.
 Both types of card are single flat cards that are often made from the same type of card and in the same sizes.
 The most popular by far is certainly A6 which, as we mentioned before, fits a standard C6 envelope that is now to be found in common usage in many countries.

 Whilst personalised correspondence cards tend to be printed with the sender’s personal details, a note card is often devoid of personalisation and in its place there might be a monogram or a small motif or a device that is either significant for, or appeals to, the sender.
 These cards also tend to have more decorative elements included on them and can sometimes have pattern on the front face or filling the rear of the card.
 Some of our own Pemberly Fox designs have exactly this combination and include a small motif on the front of the card and all-over pattern on the reverse of the card.
 A notelet on the other hand, whilst it may include the sender’s name on the front or some form of pattern or decoration, takes the form of a folded card with the interior most often left blank to provide space for you to write your personal message.
-In the event that you are not looking for any printed cards then we do also have a collection of blank cards and envelopes.
+In the event that you are not looking for any printed cards then we do also have a large collection of blank cards and envelopes as well as a refined selection of bordered stationery with envelopes to match the printed border colours as well as a broad choice of colourful plain stationery.

 Are personalised note cards suitable for all occasions?